 Keep in mind that most business credit card issuers will check your personal credit rating when you apply for a new account.
 If your application is approved, you’ll probably also be asked to sign a personal guarantee.

-Setting up a free account with Nav can help you research which rewards cards might be the best fit for your business.
-You can also use your Nav account to review your odds of qualifying, based on your personal and business credit profiles.
+Setting up a free account with Nav can help you research which reward credit cards are a fit, based on your personal and business credit profiles.

 Benefit #5: Personal Credit Protection